How I created a (soon-to-be-bestselling) card deck...

 LoL.
 It didn't actually happen that fast.
 I corresponded with Marcy a bit by email because I was worried about having to miss some of the class sessions.
 But she assured me that they'd be recorded.

-I signed up for the Card Deck Master Class in September, 2017.
+I signed up for the Card Deck Master Class program in September, 2017.

 But I didn't start out wanting to create The Blog Post Inspiration Deck.